 When blame is placed internally, it causes guilt, or a sense of responsibility for what has occurred.
 You, as the pregnant mother, may feel a sense of guilt because you could not do something to protect the baby growing inside of you, and your significant other may feel a sense of guilt for not being able to fix the situation.
 But, the truth is that this situation is happening to you, not because of you or something you did or did not do.
 It is important to remember that when the instinct to place blame, internally or externally, rises up.

 Shame is another common emotion experienced by parents facing the loss of their child.
 Where guilt implies that you have done something wrong, shame takes it to a more personal level.
 Shame implies that you are wrong, bad, broken, or somehow not good enough.
 Shame attacks one's sense of value or identity.
-You are not a bad parent because you received a terminal prenatal diagnosis.
+You are not a bad parent because you received a prenatal diagnosis of a life-limiting condition.
 You are not less of a parent because you do not get to raise your child.
 There is nothing to be ashamed of.
 You have been given impossible and devastating experiences, and you are doing the best you can.

 When the urge to blame rises up or when feelings of guilt and shame overtake you, I encourage you to speak truth into the lies.
 Write down the things you are proud of during this process.
 What did you wrestle through and come to a decision about that gives you some peace?
 How did your significant other support you well this week?
 How did you support your significant other well this week?
 How did you experience your baby or make memories with him or her?
 Keeping a record of your struggles and the victories, big and small, will help you see where you started, how far you have come, and the work you put in to battling the pull of blame, guilt, and shame.